lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/cmd-handler.md

 Now that we've set up the plugin basics, it's time to create the traits command.

-Commands can live in any folder in your plugin directory, but traditionally they'll be placed in the `commands` folder.
+Commands can live in any folder in your plugin folder, but traditionally they'll be placed in the `commands` folder.

 ## Try It